DAW To Score

 Day 4: Mixing the Recording

-Guy gives you tour of what files you’ll get from your orchestral session plus a short example of how to get a decent sounding mix in a very short amount of time.
+Guy gives you the tour of what files you’ll get from your orchestral session plus a short example of how to get a decent sounding mix in a very short amount of time.

 Who’s Teaching Me?